lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 Each zone has 'watermarks' which determine reclaim behaviour (the kernel mechanisms for freeing up physical memory), all expressed in pages:

-* Minimum - If free pages are less than or equal to the minimum watermark + lowmem reserve (see below) then allocation in this zone is not permitted (and memory reclaim might commence).
+* __Minimum__ - If free pages are less than or equal to the minimum watermark + lowmem reserve (see below) then allocation in this zone is not permitted and direct memory reclaim can occur to attempt to free sufficient pages to permit allocation.

-* Low - When free pages reach this level then the `kswapd` process wakes up and performs indirect reclaim of pages.
+* __Low__ - When free pages reach this level then the `kswapd` process wakes up and performs indirect reclaim of pages.

-* High - At free pages above this point `kswapd` can sleep for this node/zone.
+* __High__ - If free pages are equal to or greater than this value `kswapd` can sleep for this node/zone.

 ## Zone page stats

 Each zone has 'spanned', 'present', and 'managed' page counts (viewable from `/proc/zoneinfo`):

-* __spanned__ is the number of pages contained within the physical address range of the zone.
+* __Spanned__ - The number of pages contained within the physical address range of the zone.

-* __present__ is the number of physical pages that actually exist in the range.
+* __Present__ - The number of physical pages that actually exist in the range.

-* __managed__ is the number of present pages that are currently under the control of the physical memory allocator (i.e. not otherwise reserved).
+* __Managed__ - The number of present pages that are currently under the control of the physical memory allocator (i.e. not otherwise reserved).

 ## Zone assignment